google/clusterfuzzlite/docs/running-clusterfuzzlite/gitlab.md

 ### Continuous builds

-The continuous build task causes a build to be triggered and uploaded whenever a new push is done to main/default branch.
+The continuous build task causes a build to be triggered and uploaded whenever a new push is done to main/default branches.

 Continuous builds are used when a crash is found during PR fuzzing to determine whether the crash was newly introduced.
 If the crash was not newly introduced, PR fuzzing will not report it.